 If I had any thoughts that this was an elaborate joke Debbie was playing straight, and I still considered that a remote possibility, she answered that question when she clicked the tape off with embarrassment and apologized for doing it.

 “I said it was good,” I said, and I plead that for a moment.
 I did this, because I was an aspiring artist, and I knew how damaging it could be for someone to laugh at my effort.
-I made a pledge, long before that, that I was never going to be one who crushed the dreams of another in the manner so many crushed mine.
+I made a pledge, long before that, that I was never going to crush another person’s dreams in the manner so many crushed mine.

-She ignored all of my pleas, and changed the subject by laying down next to me on the bed.
+She ignored my pleas, and changed the subject by laying down next to me on the bed.
 When I apologized for my reaction and told her that she caught me off guard with the song, she kissed me to shut me up.
-Here’s another thing I thought a lot about during the single status draught that followed, her lips.
-Before Debbie and I were kissing on that bed, I never associated dating with real emotion.
-I pretended to be emotionally attached to some of the women I dated, but I never did so with forethought.
+Here’s another thing I thought a lot about during the dating draught that followed, her lips.
+Before Debbie and I began kissing on her bed, I never associated dating with real emotion.
+I pretended to be emotionally attached to some of the women I dated, but I never put much thought into it.
 As such, I considered most of the kisses I received to that point foreplay.
-To my mind, kissing was something a person did so that they didn’t have to look at the other person while grabbing their reproductive organs.
+To that point in my life, kissing was something a person did so that they didn’t have to look at the other person while reaching for their reproductive organs.
 The soft, sensual nature of this woman’s lips stopped me.
-I didn’t grab at anything.
-I didn’t look at anything.
-I kissed her.
+I didn’t grab for anything.
+I didn’t look at anything, I just kissed her.

 My first thought was that her lips were not natural.
 I hadn’t kissed too many lips to that point, and I haven’t kissed too many since, but I couldn’t believe that natural lips could be this soft and yielding.
 I knew how foolish that thinking was, even as I thought it, but I had never kissed lips this soft and yielding.
 Most lips have a tense quality to them.
 Prior to this kiss, I’d heard poets and lyricists refer to the sensuous quality of lips, but I always associated that with their physical appearance.
 No one ever told me, or showed me, how sensuous some lips could be to the touch.
-I kissed Debbie harder to have her match the strength of that kiss.
+I kissed Debbie harder to have her match the strength of my kiss.
 The rationale behind doing this was that I thought her lips were too soft and too yielding, and I thought that meant she wasn’t participating in the kiss.
 I was wrong.
 I felt her lips tense up to match mine, but they maintained that soft and yielding quality.
-My fascination with these lips superseded the confusion I experienced of this woman like this having such a luxury.
-It seemed unfair that a woman so lacking in every other characteristic should have such an abundance in this regard.
-The shock I experienced while in the moment would’ve been equivalent to tasting the best hamburger I’ve ever had, in a blind taste test, only to have those conducting the test reveal to me that I selected the Big Mac.
+My fascination with these lips superseded the confusion I experienced of a woman like this having such a luxury.
+It seemed unfair that a woman so lacking in every other characteristic I preferred should have such an abundance in this regard.
+The shock I experienced in the moment was equivalent to tasting the best hamburger I’ve ever had, in a blind taste test, only to find out I just selected the Big Mac.
 I couldn’t believe that they were natural one minute, and then I couldn’t believe that they would be anything but natural the next minute.

 I was a little embarrassed when Debbie provided a subtle, physical gesture that suggested she wanted to progress.
 It was embarrassing, because I didn’t want to progress.
 I just wanted to kiss her, and I didn’t want to stop.
 I wanted to learn the essence of her lips through taste, and all the other sensations I was experiencing in the moment.
 When she provided the physical insistence that we progress, it woke me out of that spell.
 We were on her bed, we were horizontal, and I was on top of her.
 Something had to happen.
-I reached down and grasped another favorable attribute of hers.
-I had been in the nether region a couple of times on girls, and I usually found the matter to be generally unappealing.
+I reached down and touched another favorable attribute of hers.
+I had been in the nether region a couple of times on girls, and I usually found it to be generally unappealing.
 When push came to shove, I enjoyed the product, but on the surface I’ve generally found the nether region of women to be unkempt.
-Debbie’s was another luxury, granted to a woman I didn’t think deserved.
-I couldn’t see much in the way of upkeep, but the overall experience was one I never had.
+Debbie’s was another luxury, I didn’t think she deserved.

-That was a driver of my deliberation, but the fascination with both sets of lips was another.
 Before I kissed her, I’m sure that my expression revealed boredom.
-I just wanted to do what boys and girls, and the birds and the bees do, and go home and tell all my friends that the damned streak was over, but those lips brought me out of all that.
+I just wanted to do what boys and girls, and the birds and the bees do, and go home and tell all my friends that the damned streak was over, but kissing those lips brought me out of all that.
 I was concentrating, I was fascinated, and fixated, and I wanted to fully explore and experience everything about her.